sakhawy/pico-server/README.md

 </html>
 ````

-Our file structure should sound something like:
+Our file structure should look something like this:

 ````bash
 |_ main.py